whiprandolph/bestseller/Part 2 - Why Are We So Lost/08 - Why Don't More People Stand Together.md

 It is impossible to briefly recount all the ways the Haudenosaunee have maintained a healthy nation for so long, but I believe these elements have many lessons to teach:

-1. _Solidarity:_ As one people, they stand in solidarity to ensure that if anyone were attacked, the entire Confederacy would respond.[xxx-basic call to consciousness|p35]<sup>,</sup>[xxx-basic call to consciousness|p37]
+1. _Solidarity:_ As one people, they stand in solidarity to ensure that if anyone is attacked, the entire Confederacy would respond.[xxx-basic call to consciousness|p35]<sup>,</sup>[xxx-basic call to consciousness|p37]

     Everyone is trained from birth to uphold the agreements of their society, and to defend anyone who is oppressed.
 They did not just make a strong government to keep them safe.
 Recognizing that "universal justice is the product of a spiritually strong society," they raise children to be spiritually strong adults who accept responsibility for upholding rules that work for everybody.[xxx-basic call to consciousness|p39]